technicat/resume/index.md

 ![project image](https://technicat.github.io/images/techdeck/techdeck.jpg)

 A skateboarding game bundled with Tech Deck figures.

-Implemented installers, dynamic shadows, video, a build system.
+- Implemented installers so each game could be packaged separately and installed in any sequence

+- Added dynamic shadows to replace the placeholder blob shadows (and then switched back to the blog shadows because the art director liked them better)

+- Set up a push-button scripted build system so the producers could create a latest build from the subversion source at any time

 *game:* *Windows, Renderware, C*